 The Default Rate on Student Loans is Increasing

-Loan default rates can indicate how well CUNY Graduate School and University Center is helping students afford to attend college
+Loan default rates can indicate how well The Graduate Center, CUNY is helping students afford to attend college

 without undue reliance on loans, particularly unsubsidized loans.
 It can also indicate future earnings and career potential.